 When does the cheapest option stop being cheapest?

 When you add the third or fourth agent.
 Single-agent costs are low everywhere.
-Multi-agent fleets favour flat-fee managed platforms because operations cost dominates.
+Multi-agent fleets favour managed platforms because operations cost dominates, and a platform like Gravity folds those operations into one predictable plan rather than charging for idle capacity or separate tools.

 Sources